 - In the case of a student's death during a term, a full tuition refund will be granted to the student's estate.

-Students, who withdraw and have received financial aid, will receive their refund after the required portion of their financial aid is returned to the aiding programs.
+Students who withdraw and have received financial aid will receive their refund after the required portion of their financial aid is returned to the aiding programs in accordance with federal guidelines.
 The required portion of financial aid that is returned to the aiding programs is calculated as follows:

 - Recalculation of financial aid is based on the percent of earned aid using the following federal formula: Percent Earned = Number of days completed up to the withdrawal date divided by total days in the semester

-- When financial aid is returned, the student may owe a balance to the University.
-The student should contact the Loans and Student Accounts Office to make arrangements to pay the balance.
+When financial aid is returned, the student may owe a balance to the University.
+The student should contact the Student Accounts Office to make arrangements to pay the balance.